Fieldwork

 Students will share apartments or hotel rooms in Sparta.

-The program fee includes a welcome dinner, snacks taken to the excavation site for the break (ca. 10am) and a farewell dinner.
+The program fee includes daily breakfast, snacks taken to the excavation site for the break (ca. 10am), a welcome dinner, and a farewell dinner.

 Academic Credit: